jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Customizing Your First Phoenix Page/1- Install Phoenix.md

 > Much of this section is taken from [the Up and Running docs](http://www.phoenixframework.org/docs/up-and-running).

-> In general, the chapters in Section 2 are gluing together a bunch of Getting Started Guides, but after that we'll get to the more exciting Original Content.
+> In general, the first few chapters in Section 2 are gluing together a bunch of Getting Started Guides, but after that we'll get to the more exciting Original Content.

 ---